 Arriving to Manchester Meet and Greet

 I was ‘Google Mapped’.
-For my trip to Vietnam from T2, I put ‘Manchester Meet and Greet T2’ into Google and was taken to completely the wrong place.
+For my trip to southern Vietnam from T2, I put ‘Manchester Meet and Greet T2’ into Google and was taken to completely the wrong place.
 Don’t do as I did.
 Instead drive to this point.
 Unfortunately signs for the T2 Meet and Greet are rather non-existent.

 Thankfully, T1 Meet and Greet entrance is much better signposted and very easy to find.